robmarano/robmarano.github.io/courses/ece251/2026/weeks/week_11/notes_week_11.md

 *Reference from **See MIPS Run - Chapter 2**:* Early MIPS architectures refused to handle hardware flushes due to the massive silicon transistor costs.
 Instead, they invented the **Branch Delay Slot**.
 In classic MIPS, the hardware *always* executes the instruction immediately following a branch, regardless of whether the branch is taken or not.
 It is strictly the C-Compiler's software job to fill this "Delay Slot" with either a safe independent instruction, or explicitly inject a `NOP`.
 Modern implementations utilize the predictive flush mechanism below, but the Delay Slot remains a legendary bridge between hardware limits and software compiler engineering.

-We flush these erroneous instructions by clearing the `IF/ID` and `ID/EX` control signals to `0` using a `Flush` pin on the pipeline registers, effectively converting the instructions into No-Ops (`NOP`s).
+**Figure 4.60 (Branch Hazard Pipeline Flush)**: We flush these erroneous instructions by clearing the `IF/ID` and `ID/EX` control signals to `0` using a `Flush` pin on the pipeline registers, effectively converting the instructions into No-Ops (`NOP`s).
 This clearing mechanism is an unavoidable performance penalty inherent to pipelining.

 <p align="center">
   <img src="../../../../../Image Bank/ch004-9780128201091/jpg-9780128201091/004060.jpg" width="600" alt="Branch Hazard Pipeline Flush">